cryocuhk/liulin523.github.io/_pages/research_frozenfround.md

 *Left: Map of linear subsidence trends in Eboling Mountain, Qinghai-Tibetan Plateau, China.
 Negative values denote ground subsidence.
 Right: Map of seasonal subsidence amplitude.
 The linear subsidence trends are mainly related to the thawing and degradation of the uppermost permafrost.
 The seasonal subsidence is mainly caused by the volumetric changes of active layer during the freezing and thawing stage.*

+This research was funded by the Hong Kong Research Grants Council (Project CUHK14300815).